List of laws and reports on LGBT rights in the Republic of Ireland: Children and Family Relationships Act 2015

 This act is wide-ranging in its reform of the law regarding children.
 It provided for the legal regulation and recognition of donor-assisted human reproduction.
 It changed the law on guardianship of children.
 Before the act married parent automatically had guardianship rights over their children and the natural mother had automatic guardianship rights.
 The natural father did not have automatic guardianship rights although he could go to court to establish those rights or the natural mother could extend those rights to him by statutory declaration.
 This act automatically gives guardianship rights to natural fathers provided that they have been cohabiting with the natural mother for at least 3 months after the birth of a child in common.
 It also allows same-sex couples, either in a civil partnership or cohabiting, to apply for guardianship rights over any child they are raising together.
 It also allows for other relatives of a child such as, grandparents, aunts, uncles to also apply for guardianship rights over a child they are raising.
 The act changed the law on adoption and civil partners and cohabiting couples (either opposite-sex or same-sex) can apply for adoption after they have been living together for 3 years.
 The act extends adoption leave to civil partners and to cohabiting couples.
 This act has been modified by the Adoption (Amendment) Act 2017.

 Gender Recognition Act 2015

-This act provides for the legal recognition of a person's new gender where they have gone through a gender reassignment operation or are about to go through a gender reassignment operation.
-A person who has changed their gender can get a gender recognition certificate.
-This certificate entitles a person to have important documentation changed to reflect their new gender such as birth certificates.
-In general, a person must be over the age of 18 to get a certificate however an exemption to this can be granted by the courts to a person under the age of 18.
-A person who wishes to change their gender does not have to go through an exhaustive medical or physiological assessment, rather they need their GP to state that they have gone through a gender reassignment operation or they are about to undergo the operation.
+The Gender Recognition Act 2015 provides for the legal recognition of a binary transgender person's name and gender on the basis of self-declaration.
+A person who wishes to change their legal gender must complete a statutory declaration that they intend to live in the new gender for the rest of their life, after which a Gender Recognition Certificate is issued to the applicant.
+This certificate entitles a person to have important documentation changed to reflect their new name and gender such as birth certificates and passports.
+In general, a person must be over the age of 18 to get a certificate, however an exemption to this can be granted by the courts to a person over the age of 16 on receipt of certain medical documentation.